ykfre/BsodSurvivor/README.md

 # Windbg Commands

-- **!expr {expression}** - Evaluates the expression, if the expression is a file path read its content and then evaluate it, you must use a file if the expression is larger than one line, as Windbg won't accept argument bigger than one line.
-Your breakpoints should be work as always so you can break in the functions which are called inside the expression.
 - !**reload_config** - Reload config.json again.
 - !**return_with** - Return from current frame with calling destructors, without continue the function flow.
 - !**return_without** - Return from current frame without calling destructors, without continue the function flow.
 - !**return_to_frame_with** - Return from current frame to the selected frame(you should press in Windbg on the selected frame) with calling destructors, without continue the function flow.
 - !**return_to_frame_without** - Return from current frame to the selected frame(you should press in Windbg on the selected frame) without calling destructors, without continue the function flow.
-- **!discard_expr** - Discard current expression if exists , this operation is not calling needed destructors.
 - **!jump {line_num}** - Jump to a previous line in the same function, including calling needed destructors.
 - **!reload_dynamic_modules** - Make Windbg reload dynamic modules again, useful when you did .reload /f and Windbg removed the dynamic modules.
 - **!reset_saved_files** - Make Windbg stop showing some version of a cpp file, and make it use the most updated one in the disk, should only be used if a bug somehow appeared.

 # Build Your Driver

-- [ ] In order for the expression evaluator to work correctly even on templates/default arguments you need to add module.modulemap with sdafx.h as there is in the [ClangDriverExample dir](bsodSurvivor\clangDriverExample\msis\module.modulemap),(you can just take this file), and place it in the dir of the wanted include, see the structure of [ClangDriverExample](bsodSurvivor\clangDriverExample) for better understanding.

-  - stdafx.h should contain all the headers which we want their in information in debugging time Usually wdm and your STL types

-  - In module.modulemap should be listed only one file.

-  - There should be only one module.modulemap file in your entire project.

-  - stdafx.h should be the first include in your files, and you shouldn't include any contained include after stdafx.h, for example let's say MyVector.h is inside stdafx.h - you shouldn't do:

-     #include stdafx.h
-    #include MyVector.h

 - [ ] In order for getting all the above functionality you need to use ${BSOD_SURVIVOR_DIR}\visual studio\BsodSurvivorDriverCommon.props for libs, and ${BSOD_SURVIVOR_DIR}\visual studio\BsodSurvivorDriver.props  for drivers when you are compiling your driver.

   BSOD_SURVIVOR_DIR - will be added to your environment variable after the [Installation](#Installation)